 Access to all of the university’s state of the art facilities including library, science laboratories, sports facilities and Students Union.
 See more

-15 hours a week soccer coaching with former English Premier League coaches and opportunities to play for local and semi-professional clubs.
+15 hours a week soccer coaching with former English Premier League coaches with a 9 month competitive fixture season.
 See more

-En-suite accommodation located on the top floor of YSJ's high grade Halls of Residence with stunning views across the city.
+En-suite accommodation located in YSJ's high grade Halls of Residence with stunning views across the city.
 See more

 Peace of mind that York has recently been named the safest city in the world.
 See more